tldav/yoda-horoscope/README.md

 # The YodaScope - A Horoscope For Those In Need of A Higher Syntax

-## User Story

-AS I am a person concerned about my future who only speaks Yoda Speak I WANT to be able to access a Western Horoscope in my native tongue SO THAT I can know how to make good decisions based on the science of western astrology

-GIVEN that I have access to the internet
-WHEN I access the website
-THEN I can input my birth sign and receive a western horoscope in yoda speak

 ## Summary

 Before discounting this project as financially frivolous or academically puerile, please note that it meaningfullyly combines a $9.3 billion franchise (Star Wars) with a $2.1 billion industry (astrology).